-In September New Zealanders will be voting on two important and society-changing issues.
+In October New Zealanders will be voting on two important and society-changing issues.
 Both will have far-reaching consequences beyond what our present generations can foresee.
-One of the referendum questions will ask the voter if they support the End of Life Choice Bill in its current form.
+One of the referendum questions will ask the voter if they support the End of Life Choice Act in its current form.
 Politicians have now designated responsibility to the public, with the media being the main voice of information.
 Mainstream media has a tendency to be unbalanced in its messaging when it comes to physician-assisted suicide.

 Patients with life-limiting illnesses and their families often live in diverse worlds with vastly different resources.
 The commonality between them remains love, relationship, a need to belong and the reassurance that they will be cared for as they face the end of their lives.
-The End of Life Choice Bill does not promise better care, it does not bring love and relationship and it certainly does not value life.
+The End of Life Choice Act does not promise better care, it does not bring love and relationship and it certainly does not value life.
 It only brings premature death using medicine as legitimacy.

 Faith, Medicine & Choice at the End of Life